Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 - The method name must be same in parent class and the child class.
 #### Virtual Keyboard
 - <b>Pure virtual Keyboard:</b> A virtual method in an abstract class may be declared as a proptotype without providing an implementation.An extened subclass may provide an implementation by overriding the pure virtual method with having a method body.
+#### Abstract Class
+- An abstract class sets out the prototype for the sub classes.
+- Abstract class can be created by using virtual keyboard.
+- It xan only be derivied can not be instantiated.
+- From this abstarct base class,a number of useful subclasses may be derived.
+- Each of these subclass look vey similar, all needing the same set of the methods, nut they could vary significantly in the inner details.
 # Lab Exercise
 ### LAB 1: Introduction to function,Task and System verilog threads
 - We learnt about the function,task and fork join.